 If you are planning to carry out any work or activity that affects the normal operation of the road, footpath or berm, you must apply for a Corridor Access Request (CAR).

 Step 1.
-Check if you need a Corridor Access Request
+Check if you need a CAR

-If your activity involves digging, drilling or resurfacing, or affects the normal operation of the road, footpath or berm, you need a CAR.
+You will need a CAR if your activity involves digging, drilling or resurfacing, or if your activity will affect the normal operation of the road, footpath or berm.

 Step 2.
-What to include in your CAR application
+Know what to include in your CAR application

 Before you apply for a Corridor Access Request (CAR) make sure you have everything you need.